jrl-umi3218/mc_force_sensor_calibration_controller/README.md

 - `JVRC1`
 - `panda_default`

-To add your own robot, define the appropriate configuration in `etc/ForceSensorCalibration.in.yaml` and sumbit a pull request.
+To add your own robot, see the [Adding your own robot/configuration](#adding-your-own-robot) section below.

 Requirements
 ==